-Do I need to pay SF parking citation even if I live in a different state?
+Do I need to pay an SF parking citation even if I live in a different state?

 As a licensed driver, you are liable to receive fines and penalties wherever you drive.
 If you are only visiting San Francisco, you need to educate yourself on the regulations in that city.

 However, you still have the right to fight your ticket.
 DoNotPay makes it easy to dispute parking fines remotely.
-Access DoNotPay through any web browser or download the app on your iPhone or other Apple device.
+Access DoNotPay through any web browser.

 Can infractions affect my driving record?